Mariners remain half-game back in wild-card race with three games remaining after beating A’s

 The Mariners’ 12th straight win over the A’s this season, yes, 12, allowed them remain a half-game out of the second wild-card spot with the Red Sox (89-69) beating the Orioles and the Blue Jays (88-70) outlasting the Yankees earlier in the evening.

 “I know we aren’t quite there yet,” manager Scott Servais said.
-“But it felt like a playoff game tonight.”
+“But that felt like a playoff game tonight.”

+He credited the crowd for making it feel that way beyond the win-loss result.

+“I’m gonna say it again tonight: our fans were awesome,” he said.
+“Thank you so much for everybody who was out there tonight.”

 This latest win was yet another shrug off to proponents that spent months citing their run differential and predictive analytics as a sign of their eventual downfall.